INTERACTIVE LEARNING SPACES

 • The displays and associated activity packs allow for independent learning opportunities for each child.
 Some teachers experience this as freeing up time to focus on those who need more targeted inputs.

-We have found Shabd Majaa Boards to be a valuable focal point within a community.
+We have found Shabda Majaa Boards to be a valuable focal point within a community.
 The Board becomes the place for children to congregate.
 In some places the boards are close to their play areas, and can become a playground board.
 These boards lend themselves to changing the literacy environment in the child’s neighbourhood.

-The Shabd Majaa Board has been used in village areas and localities within towns where there are stable settlements with concrete constructions built over several generations.
+The Shabda Majaa Board has been used in village areas and localities within towns where there are stable settlements with concrete constructions built over several generations.
 The Boards have also been installed within less stable settlements, such as the temporary shacks built for construction workers and their families.
 Children in these settlements are often left unattended.
 Infrastructure is also poor in these locations.
-The Shabd Majaa Board has allowed us to address the learning needs of these children.
+The Shabda Majaa Board has allowed us to address the learning needs of these children.
 A sample programme within a shanty settlement has the following components:

 • The interactive board includes materials designed to improve oral and written language such as stories well known to the children in the settlement.
 The stories are presented in picture form.
 This is supplemented with cards carrying the key words of the story.